CNJ Tree Services

 Crown reduction is a very common tree-surgery practice.
 Usually specified in metres, although sometimes as a percentage.

-It is typically done to increase light through and around the tree, reduce the encroachment of tree branches over certain areas (such as roads/car parks) and buildings, or to reduce the “sail effect”.
+It is typically carried out to increase light through and around the tree, reduce the encroachment of tree branches over certain areas (such as roads/car parks) and buildings, or to reduce the “sail effect”.

 This is a process that keeps trees at a smaller height than they would grow if left alone.
 Typically a juvenile tree is allowed to grow to a designated height, for example two or three metres, and then the first pollard is carried out.